emmaclinton/RE-rosgen/docs/report/HEGSRR-Replication-Report.md

 ## Replication Results (majority of discussion is about how accurate/certain they were compared to Kasprak)

-For each hypothesis examined, present separately the results of the replication attempt.
-1. Briefly describe how the replication protocol outlined above was implemented reporting key information (e.g., sample size).
-2. State whether the original hypothesis was or was not supported by the replication
-   - Provide key statistics produced by the replication.
-   - Provide key measures (e.g., matching effect direction/size, significance) used to make the decision.
-   - Highlight any contradictory results with a brief explanation
-3. State whether any hypothesis linked to a planned deviation from the original study was supported.
-Provide key statistics and related reasoning.

 Figures to Include:
 - map of the study site shaded elevation